 Information Technology and Equipment

 The Department of Atmospheric Sciences largely relies on information technology.
 Therefore, we have a dedicated systems administrator who manages our data servers, the department web server, as well as maintaining two web cameras, and supporting weather-specific software, like AWIPS, IDV, and GR2Analyst, on 45 dual-boot (Windows and Linux) computers.
 A research-grade weather station on campus continually records weather data.
 We have over a decade of this data archived, which our students can access for research and v

 Next to our classrooms, the John Marshall Observation Deck provides an astounding 360-degree view.
 This is perfect for watching the weather!
 The weather deck is also a great place to launch weather balloons.

 The Donald and Carmella Dalton Weather Center has the same computer setup as the computer lab.
 Students have access to the Weather Center 24/7.
 The interactive, digital weather map wall contains four 40-inch monitors that displays the latest conditions, radar, satellite, and model forecasts, as well as climate data.

 Live Weather Broadcasting

-Students in the broadcast concentration have access to the Electronic Journalism Arts (EJA) Department’s facilities.
+Students in the broadcast concentration have access to the Broadcast and Digital Journalism (JOU) department’s facilities.
 Most